min2ha/ukwa-site/content/target/26147/index.en.md

   "subject": "UK General Election 2015"
 }

-# UK Green Building Council (UK-GBC): Low carbon, high growth: a 10 point plan for buildings in the next Parliament

 The UK Green Building Council is a charity and membership organisation which campaigns for a sustainable built environment.
 UK-GBC has a diverse membership of more than 400 organisations spanning the entire built environment.
 The majority are from the private sector, but they also have public and third sector members.